 - 白竜 (はくりゅう, Hakuryū) – White Dragon

-- 龍の子 (りゅうのこ, Ryū no ko) – dragon cub
+- 龍の子 (りゅうのこ, Ryū no ko) – Dragon hatchling

-- 竜宮城 (りゅうぐうじょう, Ryūgū-jō) – Dragon Palace (abode of the Dragon God of the Sea, Ryūjin)
+- 竜宮城 (りゅうぐうじょう, Ryūgū-jō) – Dragon Palace (home of the Dragon God of the Sea, Ryūjin)

-- 龍脈 (りゅうみゃく, Ryūmyaku) – Dragon lines (energy lines on Earth, similar to the concept of “ley lines”)
+- 龍脈 (りゅうみゃく, Ryūmyaku) – Dragon lines (energy lines in the Earth, similar to the concept of “ley lines”)

-- 竜舌蘭 (りゅうぜつらん, Ryūzetsuran) – Dragon lily (plant type)
+- 竜舌蘭 (りゅうぜつらん, Ryūzetsuran) – Dragon lily (type of plant)

-- 竜頭蛇尾 (りゅうとうだび, Ryūtōdabi) – Dragon's head, serpent's tail (a proverb describing something that starts out promisingly but ends badly)
+- 竜頭蛇尾 (りゅうとうだび, Ryūtōdabi) – Dragon’s head, serpent’s tail (a proverb describing something that starts promisingly but ends poorly)

 - 竜の爪 (りゅうのつめ, Ryū no tsume) – Dragon claws